pluralitybook/plurality/contents/english/0-0-endorsements.md

 <br></br>

 > "Regulation” remains elusive as a path to taming our technofeudal masters.
-It will never succeed in dispersing power. *Plurality* charts a different path for us to take - open and democratic - to bypass and dis-intermediate these powers.<br></br>
+It will not succeed in dispersing power. *Plurality* charts a different path for us to take - open and democratic - to bypass and dis-intermediate these powers.<br></br>
 — [Cristina Caffarra](https://cristinacaffarra.com/), Honorary Professor at [University College London](https://profiles.ucl.ac.uk/77797-cristina-caffarra) and Co-Founder of the [CEPR Competition Research Policy Network](https://cepr.org/about/people/cristina-caffarra)

+<br></br>

+> They offer us a portal into a future where technology supports democracy, pluralism, and broad human flourishing.
+We know this future is possible because Tang has been building it in Taiwan.
+The conceptual foundations laid here usher in a much needed paradigm change for modern life.<br></br>
+— [Danielle S. Allen](https://en.wikipedia.org/wiki/Danielle_Allen#), political philosopher, James Bryan Conant University Professor at Harvard,  MacArthur Fellow, and author of [*Our Declaration*](https://wwnorton.com/books/Our-Declaration/) and [*Cuz*](https://wwnorton.com/books/9781631494949)

+<br></br>

+> What would the world be like if our dearest dreams in the social justice...movement had come to pass?
+(They) offer radical yet pragmatic solutions to...reinventing democracy...(to) truly serve the people...Some...have ...been implemented, serving as a beacon ...to make real change.
+<br></br>
+— [Stav Shaffir](https://en.wikipedia.org/wiki/Stav_Shaffir), leader of the [Israeli Social Justice protests](https://en.wikipedia.org/wiki/2011_Israeli_social_justice_protests) that inspired "Occupy" and youngest woman Member of the Knesset

+<br></br>

+> Drawing inspiration from Taiwan, the world’s most under-appreciated democracy, *Plurality* makes a powerful case that digital technologies can be harnessed to facilitate...a more democratic future...Reading this brilliant book left...a new sense of urgency, but it also provided real reasons for hope.
+<br></br>
+— [Steven Levitsky](https://en.wikipedia.org/wiki/Steven_Levitsky), David Rockerfeller Professor of Government at Harvard and co-author of [*How Democracies Die*](https://www.penguinrandomhouse.com/books/562246/how-democracies-die-by-steven-levitsky-and-daniel-ziblatt/) and [*Tyranny of the Minority*](https://www.penguinrandomhouse.com/books/706046/tyranny-of-the-minority-by-steven-levitsky-and-daniel-ziblatt/)

+<br></br>

+> (They) have written a brilliant book of breathtaking possibility, offering...hope in a dark time...drawing on disciplines from mathematics to literature...readers are likely to find plenty of things to ponder and challenge...(and) are invited to join the conversation!
+<br></br>
+— [Anne-Marie Slaughter](https://en.wikipedia.org/wiki/Anne-Marie_Slaughter), CEO of the [New America Foundation](https://www.newamerica.org/), former Director of Policy Planning at the US Department of State and author of [*Unfinished Business*](https://www.penguinrandomhouse.com/books/225053/unfinished-business-by-anne-marie-slaughter/) and [*The Chess Board and the Web*](https://yalebooks.yale.edu/book/9780300234664/the-chessboard-and-the-web/)